TheJaredWilcurt/inkline.io/src/views/docs/forms/InputNumberView/template.md

 ### Precision

-You can set the decimal precision using the `precision` property, allowing you to enter floating point numbers into the input.
+You can set the number precision using the `precision` property, allowing you to enter floating point numbers into the input.

 <i-code-preview title="Number Input Precision" link="https://github.com/inkline/inkline/tree/master/src/components/InputNumber">